What is Course Resource Lists?

 - If you're teaching the same course again, just use the rollover option to reuse a list that has been created before.

-For more details review the guides below or contact us.
+- For more details review the guides below, download our guide, or contact us.

 Connect Your Blackboard Site to Course Resource Lists